Helping further and higher education providers deliver apprenticeship standards using digital technologies

-The discussions took place under the Chatham House rule but some outputs of the day will be available shortly.
+The discussions took place under the Chatham House rule but some outputs of the day are available here.

 We have delivered a digital apprenticeships toolkit aimed particularly at providers of level 2-4 apprenticeships.
 Much of the good practice is equally relevant to higher and degree levels.

 You can access the beta version of the toolkit here.
 A new version is due for launch January 2018.

 If you want to find out more about this work please contact Lisa Gray, senior co-design manager firstname.lastname@example.org